Matthew Tueller: Ambassador to Yemen

 Tueller was the United States Ambassador to Yemen from 2014 to 2019.

 He has been involved in negotiations between Yemen's Houthi forces and partners of the Saudi-led coalition during the course of the present civil war.
 His impartiality has been questioned by both Houthi negotiators and others within the State Department, leading to criticism over the United States' role in the prolonged state of the conflict and the resulting humanitarian crisis.

 Ambassador to Iraq

 On November 7, 2018, the White House announced the president's intent to nominate Ambassador Matthew H. Tueller to be the next United States Ambassador to Iraq.
 On May 16, 2019, the United States Senate confirmed the nomination of Tueller to be United States Ambassador to the Republic of Iraq.

 Personal life

 Tueller is married to DeNeece Gurney and has five children.
 He is an active member of the Church of Jesus Christ of Latter-day Saints, having served a two-year mission in Spain.
-He speaks Arabic.
+He speaks multiple dialects of Arabic.